-Located in Lincoln County on the central coast of Oregon, between Tillamook and Newport, you will find plenty to do here.
-And we’re not alone in our thoughts, as Lincoln City recently was voted one of the best beaches in the United States.
-Here’s a list of our favorite things to do in beautiful Lincoln City Oregon.
+Located on the central coast of Oregon, between Tillamook and Newport, you will find plenty to do here.
+And we're not alone in our thoughts, as Lincoln City recently was voted one of the best beaches in the United States.
+Here's a list of our favorite things to do, places to eat, and where to stay when visiting beautiful Lincoln City Oregon.

-This small coastal town is a a favorite for tourists on the central Oregon Coast that hosts a wide array of fun things to do.
-Whether you’re looking for a bite to eat, gorgeous beaches, or entertainment, Lincoln City, Oregon, is packed full of activities the whole family can enjoy.
+This small coastal town is a favorite for tourists on coast that hosts a wide array of fun things to do.

 Cascade Head Trail

-At around 6 miles, you will find this moderate popular hike just north of Lincoln City.
-The hike is rewarded with views of the sea below from the cliffs above.
+At around 6 miles the hike is rewarded with views of the sea below from the cliffs above.
 The Nature Conservatory Trail is open all year round, with the other trailheads being shut down from January through July in an effort to protect the wildlife of the area.

 The most popular trailhead starts at Knights Park, which eventually takes you through stunning old-growth coastal forest.

-This well known hike takes you along an elk–frequented ridge to a basalt formation known locally as The Thumb (or sometimes more colorfully as God’s Thumb) on Siuslaw National Forest land.
-There are spectacular views from here of secluded coves, offshore stacks, and across the Salmon River, the great grassy promontory of Cascade Head.
-Get info here on hiking to God’s Thumb via The Knoll.
+This well known hike takes you along an elk–frequented ridge to a basalt formation known locally as The Thumb (or sometimes more colorfully as God's Thumb) on Siuslaw National Forest land.
+Hit the link here to read more about God's Thumb.

 J's Fish And Chips

-While there’s definitely no shortage of places to choose from in Lincoln City for tasty fish and chips, we can’t include all of our favorites.
-But we can say we love J’s Fish And Chips the best.
-You can visit J’s Fish And Chips at 1800 SE Highway 101 in Lincoln City Oregon.
+While there's definitely no shortage of places to choose from for tasty fish and chips, we can't include all of our favorites.
+But we can say J's Fish And Chips is a popular spot with locals.
+You can visit J's Fish And Chips at 1800 SE Highway 101.

 The Bay House at Salishan

-If you’re looking for fine dining in Lincoln City, the Bay House at Salishan is a must.
+If you're looking for fine dining, the Bay House at Salishan is a must.
 Since 1978, The Bay House has been much more than just a fine restaurant.
 Great food, and great service, and a relaxing atmosphere will all be found here.
 Dinner hours start at 5:30 pm from Wednesday through Sunday.

 You can make reservations by calling 541-996-3222.